 Executive Summary

 This report examines the feasibility of two potential pizzeria choices for the upcoming class party.
-Methods of analysis include calls to each pizzeria as well as Internet research to evaluate menus delivery timesreview customer satisfaction ratings, and investigate dietary restrictions.
+Methods of analysis include calls to each pizzeria as well as Internet research to evaluate menus, delivery times, review customer satisfaction ratings, and investigate dietary restrictions.
 The results of the data show that both examined pizzerias are quality alternatives with a range of toppings, delivery options, and acceptable customer satisfaction ratings.

 However the report finds that, while both analyzed alternatives provide similar products and services, Scooby’s Pizza Mansion most closely meets the criteria presented in terms of overall cost effectiveness, topping choices, dietary restrictions, and delivery options.
 It is therefore recommended that Alternative B, Scooby’s Pizza Mansion, be chosen as the vendor for the class pizza party.